 All Other Fees.
-None.
+Includes fees for access to accounting and tax database.

 The Audit Committee has considered all services provided by the independent registered public accounting firm to us and concluded this involvement is compatible with maintaining the auditors' independence.